kalavattam/2024_Sir2/work_fithic.md

 Usage: create_frag_file -i IA_FILE -o OUT_FILE [-s SCRATCH_DIR]

 Creates a FitHiC2 fragment file from a given FitHiC2 interactions file.

 Operations can optionally be performed in a specified scratch directory.

+create_frag_file() checks for the existence of required utilities and handles errors.

 Options:
   -h, --help         Display this help message